 - Digital Photography

 Athletics play an integral role in the educational experience at the Senior School.
-Students are required to participate in the athletic program.
 The positive character traits developed through athletic participation have a direct correlation to greater individual success after high school.
-It is the Athletics Department‘s goal to make the student‘s experience with the SSA athletic program educational and enjoyable.
+It is the Athletic Department‘s goal to make the student‘s experience with the SSA athletic program educational and enjoyable.

 The Senior School Computer Science Department strives to provide the fundamental preparation in computer science that will stimulate students’ growth in both academic and ethical areas and serve them well throughout their lives.
 In addition to preparing students for future studies in computer science, our goals include promoting ethical collaborative thinking, developing problem solving skills that include comprehending written challenges, designing solutions for these challenges, building solutions, and testing and iteratively improving these solutions.